IDAES/idaes-pse/docs/user_guide/workflow/general.rst

 8. Analyzing and Visualizing the Results
 ----------------------------------------

-One of the benefits of the IDAES modeling framework is that it operates in a fully featured programming language, which provides users a high degree of flexibility in analyzing their models.
+One of the benefits of the IDAES platform is that it operates in a fully featured programming language, which provides users a high degree of flexibility in analyzing their models.
 For example, users can automate the simulation of the model across multiple objectives or a range of parameters, store and save results from one or multiple solutions.
 Users also have